 7. Base and Mid-Layer Clothing

-Base layers like thermal pants and shirts are what you wear under your ski jacket and pants.
+Mens Base Layer like thermal pants are what you wear under your ski jacket and pants.
 The same as with the socks, synthetic materials or wool is suggested.
 It’s always better to be able to take off extra layers so you can add a mid-layer over the base layer.
 The mid-layer can consist of a fleece sweatshirt or a sweater.

 8. Snow Gloves